ComScore

 62. Ina Garten’s Creamy Chicken Thighs with Lemon and Thyme

-• Why We Love It: beginner-friendly, special occasion–worthy, one pan
+• Why I Love It: beginner-friendly, special occasion-worthy, one pan

-According to the Contessa, this is a really easy entrée to prepare while still being special enough to serve to company.
-Put it on our list immediately.
+According to the one and only Ina Garten, this is a really easy entrée to prepare while still being special enough to serve to company.
+Put it on your list immediately, and serve it atop a bed of basmati rice or couscous as she recommends.

 • Time Commitment: 1 hour

-• Why We Love It: special occasion–worthy, gluten free
+• Why I Love It: special occasion-worthy, gluten free, beginner-friendly

-Yes, risotto requires that you stand watch pretty much constantly throughout the cooking process.
-But we can’t think of a better reason to endure the stir than to shower your mom with affection.
-(Oh, and it tastes delicious, too.)
+Yes, risotto requires that you stand, stir and stare pretty much for the entire cooking process.
+But I can’t think of a better reason to endure the extra effort than to shower your mom with affection—and shrimp.
+Save some fresh parsley for finishing, along with freshly ground black pepper.

 • Time Commitment: 35 minutes

-• Why We Love It: <10 ingredients, special occasion–worthy, one pan
+• Why I Love It: <10 ingredients, special occasion-worthy, one pan

 headshot